-The story behind this Neiman Marcus cookie may be an urban legend but the resulting oatmeal chocolate chip cookie is very, very real.
+The story behind these Neiman Marcus cookies may be an urban legend but the resulting oatmeal chocolate chip cookie is very, very real.

 Chances are it’s just an urban legend.
 As Moore goes on to explain, “Before the emergence of this legend, the department store didn’t sell chocolate chip cookies, much less have a recipe to share.
 But after the legend started circulating, you can bet your bottom dollar they got themselves a cookie recipe.
 Yes, indeed—they created a cookie in response to the demand created by all the hubbub.
 Neiman Marcus has published the recipe in one of their cookbooks (which, by the way, retails for less than $250).
 That version of the cookie recipe differs from the recipe for the people’s cookie.
 It yields a great cookie—and a great number of them.
 In essence, this recipe is an interesting riff on classic chocolate chip cookies—some would even say it’s an improvement.
 What appears to be an alarming amount of chocolate in this recipe actually doesn’t come across as excessive, so fear not.”

 Behold, the people’s cookie recipe.
-This recipe has been updated.
 Originally published September 13, 2013.–Renee Schettler Rossi

 Secret Chocolate Chip Cookie Ingredient Note